pjn51/brainweb-2/Work/Questions/How can I detect emergence in my notes?.md

 One way is through attempting to [[How can we measure similarity?|detect similiarity]] through [[machine learning]].
 However, similarity is not quite what I'm looking for here.
 Perhaps it's useful to see which notes are *somewhat* similar, but that process can only reinforce patterns that already exist within my vault, reinforcing connections that I already understand.
 This is an example of how [[ML can't overcome bad data]].

-As of right now, I'm using the Graph Analysis plugin, which leverges [[Adamic Adar]] and [[jaccard distance]] to detect similarity between notes.
+As of right now, I'm using the Graph Analysis plugin, which leverges [[Adamic Adar]] and [[jaccard index]] to detect similarity between notes.
 Notably, neither of these algorithms use any information from the note other than the notes that share a connection with it.

 ---
 #question/pkm